mohammadtokee/shortly-api-tuts/docs/docs/api/base.md

 The base route provides fundamental API information, configuration details, and serves as the entry point for understanding the Shortly API structure and requirements.

-## 📚 OpenAPI Reference

-For complete endpoint details, request/response schemas, and examples, refer to the [OpenAPI Specification](../../api-specs/openapi.yaml) under the **Base** tag.

 ## 🏠 Base Endpoint

 ### API Information